 For successful representation of your initial, leave to remain, extension and indefinite leave to remain application, administrative review and judicial review contact Tier 1 Entrepreneur Solicitors London.

+Perhaps, the reason for conducting the genuine entrepreneur test is linked with the purpose of the Tier 1 entrepreneur route.
 The Tier 1 Entrepreneur immigration route is an effective route to allow entrepreneurs to set up and grow a business for delivering significant economic benefits to UK residents.
-Since its introduction in 2008, there has been a wide spectrum of activity on the Tier 1 (Entrepreneur) visa route.
-At the top end there are examples of Tier 1 (Entrepreneur) migrants establishing highly innovative, high growth potential businesses.
+Since its introduction in 2008, there has been a wide spectrum of activity on Tier 1 (Entrepreneur) visa route.
+At the top end, there are examples of Tier 1 (Entrepreneur) migrants establishing highly innovative, high growth potential businesses.
 At the bottom end of the spectrum, there is no significant activity that is neither entrepreneurial nor economically beneficial to the UK residents.
-In between, there is large proportion of Tier 1 (Entrepreneur) migrants establish low-value businesses with limited potential to grow or contribute to innovation or productivity growth.
+In between, there is a large proportion of Tier 1 (Entrepreneur) migrants establish low-value businesses with the limited potential to grow or contribute to innovation or productivity growth.

 Elements of Genuine Entrepreneur Test